SNitzke/BeMyGest/README.md

 # BeMyGest
-The best place to manage the properties npm install
+The best place to manage your property npm install
 # o
 yarn install